By Trenna Ahlstrom

 Students are not always eager to learn musical theory, even if it makes them better musicians.
 Most students look for the quick fix.

 “Most just want to hear a song and then just memorize where they put their fingers in order to play it.
 However, if they learn the actual rules and theory behind it, they are able to understand what the placement of their fingers, the tuning of the guitar and the strumming and plucking patterns mean,” said Alex.

 “When they can understand, then they can do the work themselves rather than waiting for someone to drag them along.”

 The majority of students learn to appreciate the importance of learning music theory when they come to understand musical theory gives them the skills they need to develop independently.
-This mirrors the way that young women develop in other areas of DRG as well.
+This mirrors the way that young women develop in other areas of Discovery Ranch for Girls as well.

-Many students are resistant when they arrive at DRG.
+Many students are resistant when they arrive at Discovery Ranch for Girls.
 After they participate in the program, they gain new skills.
 Over time, they see the way the skills help to improve their lives.
 During their stay staff members try to make their learning experiences as enjoyable and memorable as possible.

 For example, Marissa has created interactive games in order to help students master musical theory.